Boost your sales with Candy Rack

 • No manual work, everything is automatic, and the product will become visible once it's available again

-Setting inventory stock condition in Shopify
+Setting inventory stock condition for collection.

 To set the inventory stock condition follow these steps: